The Florida Mall: History

-The Lord & Taylor anchor store was demolished in 2007 and redeveloped into a new outdoor plaza with stores Forever 21, H&M and Zara in 2009, with American Girl being added in the Fall of 2014.
+The Lord & Taylor anchor store was demolished in 2007 and was redeveloped into a new outdoor plaza with stores Forever 21, H&M, and Zara opening in 2009.
+American Girl was added in fall 2014.

+In August 2014, it was announced that the Nordstrom anchor store would close.

+2015-present

+In June 2015, Nordstrom was redesigned for Dick's Sporting Goods and the Crayola Experience.

 In 2017, Shake Shack opened at the mall.

 In early 2019, the mall hosted the Cirque du Soleil touring show Luzia under the big top.
-This limited engagement was the first time Cirque's iconic big top has been raised in the Orlando area.

-In 2023, Forever 21 relocated its store from across American Girl to a smaller space next to the Dining Pavilion.

-On August 29, 2024 Primark opened in the old Forever 21 location.
+On August 29, 2024, Primark opened in the old Forever 21 location.

 In March 2025, it was announced that the entire Forever 21 chain was closing.
 Their new anchor store closed on May 1, 2025.

 In 2025, a portion of the Sears store was leased to Round1.
 Round1 began construction on one of their arcades in the former Sears space in 2025.
 The Sears store will continue to operate on a smaller footprint.
 Round1 is set to open in 2026.

 Transportation

 Right next to the mall stretches SR 528 (Beachline Expressway) which has an interchange with US 17/US 92/US 441 (Orange Blossom Trail) at exit 4.
-The exit is only few exits away from the Orlando International Airport.
+The exit is only a few exits away from the Orlando International Airport.
 The mall is also accessible from exit 254 of Florida's Turnpike, which connects to Orange Blossom Trail.

 The mall is serviced by Lynx buses (links) 7, 37, 42, 107, 108, 111, 418, and 441 at the Florida Mall SuperStop.
 The Florida Mall SuperStop has direct bus service from several points in the Orlando area including Lynx Central Station in Downtown Orlando, Kissimmee, Orlando International Airport, SeaWorld Orlando, and Universal Orlando Resort.